-Today, Hull Services carries on his tradition by helping more than 3,500 of the Calgary community’s most vulnerable children and their families each year.
+Today, Hull Services carries on his tradition by helping more than 9,000 of Calgary’s most vulnerable children and their families each year.
 In 1994, in honour of his accomplishments and memory, William Roper Hull was designated a Canadian Historian at the Bow Valley Ranche in Fish Creek Provincial Park.

 William Roper Hull had built one of the most successful ranching operations in Alberta’s history, but it is perhaps his contributions to the community that have had the most impact on the people of the prairie province.
 Today, Hull Services, in addition to a Calgary park and school are named in his honour.